redaoui97/Philosophers/README.md

 Threads execute the program independently though they share the same global memory.
 (A traditional unix process is a simple case of multithreaded processes; it is a process that contains just one thread).
 The threads in a process can execute concurrently, or parallelly in a multiprocessor system,
 <img src="./learning_materials/imgs/pthreads_virtual_memory.png">
+Each thread withing a process is uniquely identified by a thread ID, this ID is returned to the call
 ##### - Thread creation

 When a program is started, the resulting process consists of a single thread, called the initial or main thread.